chiaraborelli/Telerilevamento/Code/Exame_.md

 <img src ="https://github.com/user-attachments/assets/d0271203-24f3-4646-b835-44680e157ff8" width=100%>

 # CALCULATION DVIdif
 Difference between the DVI values of the 1984 and 2025 images.
-This new image shows where and how much the vegetation has changed over time.
-Positive values indicate areas where vegetation has increased over time, while negative values indicate areas where vegetation has not increased.
+This new image shows the intensity of where and how much the vegetation has changed over time.
+Positive values indicate areas where vegetation has increased over time, while negative values indicate areas where vegetation has not increased which match the pockets of soil we mentioned earlier.
 ```r
  dvidif = dvi25 - dvi84
 plot(dvidif, col = inferno (100))